CDRT/mk_docs/docs/ref/docks/docks_main.md

 ![](https://cdrt.github.io/mk_docs/img/guides/docks/img4.png)
 </div>

+!!! info ""
-?>Power Pass-Through on Skylake ThinkPad 13 is not supported with USB-C dock.
+   Power Pass-Through on Skylake ThinkPad 13 is not supported with USB-C dock.
 The dock will charge the system with the supplied power adapter but you cannot power the system on or off via the dock's power switch.